devorbo/OpenU/20465 - c course/Project/Input/README.md

-Input files for the project.
+Input files for the project and their output.
 Some are working properly and some have errors.
 Sceenshots - example of running the program